 Color Reflects Absorbs

 Yellow Red and Green Blue

 Magenta Red and Blue Green

-Cvan Green and Blue Red
+Cyan Green and Blue Red

 With this information, if we wanted red, we would mix magenta and yellow.
 Magenta would absorb green, and yellow would absorb blue, leaving only red to be reflected back to the eye.
 For black, a combination of all three would be used, which should block out all light in theory.
-Printers use black as well, since the dves used in printing are not
+Printers use black as well, since the dyes used in printing are not perfect, and some light from other parts of the spectrum gets through.

-For printers' mixing:

-Yellow + Cyan =

-Green Yellow +

-Magenta = RedCyan +

-Magenta = Blue
+For printers' mixing: Yellow + Cyan = Green Yellow + Magenta = Red Cyan + Magenta = Blue

-Image
+11.5 Image Formats

-Formats JPEG
+JPEG

-- > Joint Photographic Experts Group; compresses file size by selectively discarding data, unlike GIF format, JPEG retains colour information.
+- Joint Photographic Experts Group; compresses file size by selectively discarding data, unlike GIF format, JPEG retains colour information.

 - Joint Photographic Experts Group

 - .jpg is the file extension (normally)

 - Bitmap format

 - Lossy compression

-- 24-bit color or 8-bit gray-scale
+- > 24-bit color or 8-bit gray-scale

-- Like you'd get from a digital camera or scanner
+- > Like you'd get from a digital camera or scanner